 - A stable revenue stream and/or an adjustable cost structure;

 - A company or industry that is out of favor for the wrong or temporary reasons;

 - Excess liquidity

 Furthermore, a primary area of consideration is the future free cash flow generating ability of the businesses we invest in.
-Our belief is that a business that can generate a true economic profit after all expenditures (free cash flow) creates a margin of safety for our investment.
+Our belief is that a business that can generate a true economic profit after expenditures (free cash flow) creates a margin of safety for our investment.
 This free cash flow is not the popular “EBITDA” or earnings before interest, taxes, depreciation and amortization; rather, free cash flow is defined as cash from operating activities less capital expenditures.
-While this process by itself is reasonably common among active credit managers, the key for us is in identifying undervalued securities which may provide more attractive yields than the indexes that represent these asset classes.
+While this process by itself is reasonably common among active credit managers, the key for us is in identifying what we see as undervalued securities which may provide more attractive yields than the indexes that represent these asset classes.
 To us, this involves acquiring securities with very low price to expectations, not just a higher yield.

 Once we have identified a prospective credit, we begin our credit analysis.